ryanwprice/xperience-annex/activities/webfonts.md

 Using the index.html and style.css files in [webfonts.zip]({{ site.github.url }}/assets/webfonts.zip), add some CSS properties to improve the default typography.
 Consider size, spacing, colour, etc. and create a design that helps improve the communication of the document while looking good as well.

-Before you get going, don't forget to to to `Site > New Site` in Dreamweaver to setup the site.
+Before you get going, don't forget to setup the site and open the root folder in Brackets.

 ### 2. Add a webfont